AstraZeneca fuels biotech M&A with $1.3 billion Ardea buy

-LONDON AstraZeneca (AZN.L) is to buy U.S. company Ardea Biosciences RDEA.O for $1.26 billion (782.99 million pounds), giving it a new gout drug to bolster a weak pipeline in a deal that feeds a wave of M&A in the biotechnology sector.
+LONDON AstraZeneca is to buy U.S. company Ardea Biosciences for $1.26 billion, giving it a new gout drug to bolster a weak pipeline in a deal that feeds a wave of M&A in the biotechnology sector.

 The $32 per share acquisition - a 54 percent premium to Ardea's closing price on Friday - is worth $1 billion after deducting cash held by Ardea, the companies said on Monday.